mohie93/web-development-starter-pack/README.md

 - Redis to handle cache and pub/sub management
 - Jest to handle testing
 - Nodemon to handle local development build and run
-- Serverless to handle build, deployment and run in AWS
+- Serverless to handle build, deployment and run on AWS

 ## How to run this app locally?